+The National Drug Treatment Monitoring System (NDTMS) data helps drug treatment demonstrate the outcomes it achieves for the people it treats and in doing so aids accountability for the money invested in it.
 NDTMS is a national standard and is applicable to young people and adults within community and secure setting-based treatment providers.
 The dataset is accredited by NHS Digital and the Information Standard is published under section 250 of the Health and Social Care Act 2012.

-This document defines the items to be collected and utilised by NDTMS for use by adult drug and alcohol clients in secure settings.
+This document defines the items to be collected and utilised by NDTMS.

+This document contains definitions that are primarily applicable to use with adult drug and alcohol clients in secure settings.
 Adult secure settings include prisons, immigration removal centres and young offender institutions with populations aged 18 and over.

 Further information and definitions relating to data collection for adults and young people in the community and under 18s in secure settings is available.